THE MODERN ERA of COASTAL DEFENSE

 Concrete, Steel & Breech-Loading Rifles

-In 1885, President Garfield, through his Secretary of War, Endicott, established a Board of Fortifications to review the status of all coastal defense fortifications.
-The Board found that the improved weapons technology of the high velocity breech-loaded cannons rendered the existing coastal defense systems obsolete.
+In 1885, President Garfield, through his Secretary of War, William Crowninshield Endicott, established a Board of Fortifications to review the status of all coastal defense fortifications.
+The Board reported that the improved weapons technology of high velocity breech-loaded cannons rendered the existing coastal defense systems obsolete.
 The Endicott Board recommendations led to a large scale modernization program for harbor and coastal defense in the United States.

 The Fremont Batteries

 Fort Fremont was one of six fortifications designed to protect the southeastern coast during the Spanish American War.
 The fort site eventually consisted of 170 acres with numerous outbuildings, including an administration building, guard house, barracks, hospital, stable, mess hall, bakery, commissary, post exchange, lavatory, and water tower.
 It was manned by a force of up to 110 personnel.

 The main weapon systems consisted of Battery Jesup, which included three 10-inch breech-loaded disappearing cannons, and Battery Fornance which had two 4.7-inch rapid fire guns.
 These five gun emplacements, built behind bastions of earth, logs and concrete became some of the highest ground on the coastal islands.

 Coastal defense during the Fort Fremont era was the responsibility of the artillery branch of the United Stated Army, and in 1901, the fort was manned by the E/2nd Artillery.
 In 1907, Fort Fremont was turned over to the 16th Company of the newly created Coast Artillery Corps which had its own uniforms, insignia, and traditions.

 The Land's End Light